zhufang9819/julia-implement-numerical-ode-pde/README.md

 ### 3 Examples
 1. How to use *Method of Lines* and *4th Order Runge Kutta* to solve one-dimensional heat transfer equations.
 (Completed)
 2. How to use *Forward Euler Method* to solve ode systems.
-(Ongoing)
+(Completed)